DB network and clusters

 Hostname and FQDN

-Managed Service for PostgreSQL generates the name of each cluster host when it is created.
+Managed Service for MySQL generates a name for each cluster host during creation.
 This name will be the host's fully qualified domain name (FQDN).
 The hostname and, consequently, the FQDN cannot be changed.

 You can use the FQDN to access the host within a single cloud network.
-Read more in the Yandex VPC documentation.
+Read more in the Yandex Virtual Private Cloud documentation.

 Public access to a host

 Any cluster host can be accessible from outside Yandex.Cloud if you requested public access when creating the host.
-To connect to such a host, use its FQDN.
+To connect to this kind of host, use its FQDN.

 It is not possible to request a public address after creating a host, but you can replace one of the existing hosts with a new host that has a public address.